|

 court house, on ground now occupied by the county jail, on May 5, 1842.

+Edward L. PORTER was sheriff, and William BYINGTON, under-sheriff.
 In 1871 an aged man named John LUNGER and his wife occupied an old

 boat drawn up on the shore of the lake a few rods south of Goodwin's